 We feel Science opens doors to many disciplines and we emphasise this by describing these links to our students.
 In particular we highlight the close links between Maths and Science when looking at data from practical work.
 However we also look at the history of how Science has developed and the key figures that have changed the world around us.
 The language of Science has its stem in Latin and this provides a link to the languages studied at school.

 The aim of the Science department is to develop all students into adults that can make informed decisions based on clear and rational opinions developed using the data or information provided.
 We hope to instil a love of inquiry and discovery in all our students whatever their ability.
 We want all of our students to go out into the world and use the skills developed in Science to become successful in all that they do.

 Key Stage 3 - 6 hours a fortnight

-In year 7 and 8 students follow our own KS3 scheme of work.
+In year 7 and 8 students follow our own KS3 scheme of workbased on the guidelines from AQA.
 This leads students through a number of different modules covering Biology, Chemistry and Physics.
 We develop the ideas students would have come across at Primary school and extend these to the next level which often includes more abstract concepts.
 In year 7 we also hone scientific thinking skills using the CASE model one lesson a fortnight.
 In these lessons students are able to use discussion and practical work to explore ideas about how things work and why.

 All students follow the AQA specification and will either opt for Separate sciences or Combined Science.
 At the end of the two years Separate Science results in 3 GCSE grades and Combined Science 2 GCSEs.
 We take the spiral learning approach to teaching therefore students will recover some of the KS3 content and then extend it to the GCSE level.
 Students will have discrete lessons of either Biology, Chemistry or Physics.